dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/readme.txt

   You can do like that or have all you code in the summarize.sh script.
 * Important: the pwd (current dir) of execution is down in the NEW folder.
-  So your new script will need to look for the benchmark runs output one level up, in NEW/../ But you will will want your summary tool's output to be written in NEW/ Look in e.g. tool "diff" for how that was solved there.
+  So your new script will need to look for the benchmark runs output one level up, in NEW/../ But you will want your summary tool's output to be written in NEW/ Look in e.g. tool "diff" for how that was solved there.

 Planned additions: